OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ionic.md

 Real Android and iOS devices will require a valid SSL certificate in your OpenVidu deployment to work.
 By default openvidu-ionic tutorial uses the official demos OpenVidu deployment ([demos.openvidu.io](https://demos.openvidu.io)), so you can quickly test the app without having to worry about this.

 But this OpenVidu deployment is not secure and anyone could access your video sessions.
-At some point you will need one of two things to securely develop your Ionic application:
+At some point you will need one of two things to securely develop your application:

 1. A real OpenVidu deployment with a valid domin name and SSL certificate.
 2. A local OpenVidu deployment available in your LAN network with a valid self-signed SSL certificate.